warthog618/gpio/README.md

 interrupts, but uses sysfs for read/write and has a far broader scope than I require.

+This library does not support the Pi5, and never will.

 ## :warning: Deprecation Warning :warning:

 This library relies on the sysfs GPIO interface which is deprecated in the Linux